Overview

 The Workflow My Queue page will display all Forms currently assigned for review to the User, whether it has been assigned to that User only or to a Group that the User belongs to.
 A blue header indicates that you can sort the Forms by that value.

-- Form Subject - Configured as part of Form Design and combines the Form Name with the Form Title which can include Region values.
+2. Form Title - Configured as part of Form Design and combines the Form Name with the Form Title which can include Region values.

-- Last Person to Modify - The Username of the last User to make changes to the Form.
+5. Last Modified By - The Username of the last User to make changes to the Form.

-All Forms in a Workflow Queue will have Edit as an option in the Action button dropdown.
-Basic Workflows can have Approve (optional as part of the Basic Workflow design) and will always have Delete as available options.
-These Quick Actions allow the Reviewer to quickly approve or delete a Form in Workflow without using Edit to open and review the Form.
+All Forms in a Workflow Queue will have "Edit" as an option in the Select an Action button dropdown.
+Basic Workflows can have "Approve" (optional as part of the Basic Workflow design) and will always have "Delete" as available options.
+These Quick Actions allow the Reviewer to quickly approve or delete a Form in Workflow without using "Edit" to open and review the Form.
+Mobile Forms Administrators and Workflow Administrators can refer to the article on Basic Workflow for details on the options available for a Basic Workflow.

 Note: Quick Actions to Approve a form are typically not used in Custom Workflows since they can allow the Reviewer to bypass any logic added to a step in Workflow.

-Clicking on Edit in the Form Actions opens the Form for editing and gives you access to all Workflow Review options for a Form.
-You can also open and edit the form by clicking on the underlined Ref Num on the left side.
+You can select "Edit" in the available actions to open the Form for review, editing and access to all workflow actions for a Form.
+You can also open and edit the form by clicking on the underlined REF#.

-Warning: If the Form you are editing was assigned to a Group, making an edit to the Form will re-assign that Form to you and it will no longer be available to the other Users in the Group.
-If you wish to cancel your changes and have the Form be available to the whole Group again, you should use the Discard Changes button.
+Note: If the Form you are editing was assigned to a Group, making an edit to the Form will re-assign that Form to you and it will no longer be available to the other Users in the Group.
+If you wish to cancel your changes and have the Form be available to the whole Group again, you should use the Discard Changes button instead of backing out of the page.

-Click on the PDF button in the upper right to download a PDF of the current Form Draft being edited.
+C. Download PDF - You can click on the PDF button to download a PDF of the current Form Draft that is under review.

-Click on the History button in the uppper right to view the Workflow History.
-The Workflow History provides a detailed record of any action taken during the Workflow process including any emails sent from Workflow.
-Click on the Details button to view details on edits made during workflow review.
+When you access a specific Form in Workflow, you can click on the History button to view its Workflow History.
+The Workflow History provides a detailed record of any action taken during the Workflow process including any emails sent from Workflow and specific edits made to Form data.
+The Workflow History is very helpful for troubleshooting Workflow errors or for auditing purposes.

 The Recipients button is optional and will not be part of all Workflows.
-The Recipients button allows you to manually add recipients during Workflow Review and those additional recipients will be included in any emails sent as part of the next step in the Workflow Definition.
+The Recipients button allows the reviewer to manually add recipients.
+Those additional recipients will be included in any emails sent as part of the next step in the Workflow Definition.
 For example, if you add recipients during the Workflow Review in a Basic Workflow and then choose Approve, your additional recipients will receive the Final Email that is sent out as part of your Basic Workflow.
-If you have questions about when emails are sent from your workflow, contact the Mobile Forms Administrator for your Company.
+If you have questions about when emails are sent from your Workflow, contact the Mobile Forms Administrator for your company.

 A. Company Users - Use this button drop-down to select Users from your Company to add as Recipients.